Carpal Tunnel Syndrome and Online Shopping: 5 Symptoms to Watch Out For

 - A vertical computer mouse

-Your physician may also recommend local cortisone injections and anti-inflammatory medication.
+Your physician may also recommend local cortisone injections into the wrist and anti-inflammatory medication.
 When symptoms persist despite all appropriate medical management, mini-incision outpatient surgical options that involve minimal downtime may offer the best lasting cure of carpal tunnel syndrome.